 Steven J. Spiro, Chairman, of Community Chest South Shore and a 3rd generation “Five Towner”, has roots that run deep in this community.
 Beginning as a Lawrence High School student, he has always been involved with community service.
-That dedication has only grown over the years as he currently is serving his 5th year as President of the organization.
 He is a local insurance agent and lives in Woodmere with his wife Deborah.
-They have 3 sons, 2 daughters in-law, one soon-to-be daughter in-law and a grandson.
+They have 3 sons, 3 daughters in-law, and a grandson.

 Until she attended the first Annual Dinner, Trudi Haberman, Vice President of Community Chest, never realized how many people need help in the community where she lived all her life.
 She was hooked on Chest at that event, and from that moment knew she had to be part of a great initiative where neighbors reach out to neighbors in need.
 The people at Community Chest give to the Five Towns and the surrounding areas with a full heart.
 Trudi is thrilled and honored to serve on the Board of Directors.